 3. Type powercfg /batteryreport and hit enter, it will save the battery report in the System32 directory, but you can change the location by using this command-

 powercfg /batteryreport output “c:\batteryreport.html will save the report in the root of the C drive.

 It will show you detailed information about your battery, including cycle counts, recent usage, usage history, capacity, etc. You can even calculate the battery health in percentage.

 Battery health in percentage = (Full charge capacity/design capacity) x100

 Do Not Do High-Performance Tasks Without Connected to a Power Source

-Whenever you are doing a high-performance task like video rendering, gaming, etc. Just plug your laptop into a power source and then do the heavy tasks.
-These heavy tasks require a lot of power and your laptop can only provide it for a limited time.
+Whenever you perform high-performance tasks like video rendering, gaming, etc. Just plug your laptop into a power source and do the heavy tasks.
+These heavy tasks require a lot of power, and your laptop can only provide it for a limited time.

-Heavy tasks will flush out your battery very quickly and they also damage the battery health.
-So try to do all of your power-extensive tasks when you are plugged into a power source.
-This will help you maintain battery health.
+Heavy tasks will flush out your battery very quickly and damage the battery’s health.
+So try to do all your power-extensive tasks when plugged into a power source.
+This process will help you maintain battery health.